The High Uintas, with the Wasatch Mountains in the far background.

 "There are scores of evil spirits here -- spirits of the old Gadianton robbers, some of whom inhabited these mountains, and used to go into the south and afflict the Nephites.
 There are millions of those spirits in these mountains, and they are ready to make us covetous, if they can; they are ready to lead astray every man and woman that wishes to be a Latter-day Saint."
 (Journal of Discourses, 8:344, from a discourse by President Young on January 20, 1861, in the Tabernacle of Salt Lake City.

 This group of explorers found some extensive Indian ruins which the current Native Americans said they didn't build and which were very old.
+The estimates were the group was about 500 miles southeast of Salt Lake City.
 Here was the men's conclusion:

 "We very readily came to a conclusion drawn from the Book